 These have been discussed in detail in the Notes to the Standalone Financial Statementsin this Annual Report.

-The Company has not accepted any fixed deposits attracting the provisions of theCompanies Act 2013 and as such no amount of principal or interest was outstanding as ofthe Balance Sheet date.
+The Company has not accepted any deposit from the public falling within the ambit ofSection 73 of the Companies Act 2013 and the Companies (Acceptance of Deposits) Rules2014 and as such no amount of principal or interest was outstanding as on the BalanceSheet date.

 13. SECRETARIAL AUDITORS

-The Board of Directors based on therecommendations of the Audit Committee haveappointed M/s.
-Seshagiri Rao& Associates Chartered Accountants Hyderabad for thefinancial year 2016-17 who has to act in the independent manner and also responsible forregulatory and legal requirements relating to operational processes and internal systems.
+M/s.
+Jaya & Lakshmi Chartered Accountants Visakhapatnam were the Inernal Auditorsof the Company for Financial Year 20-21.
+The Board of Directors based on therecommendations of the Audit Committee have re-appointed them for the financial year2021-22.
+They have to act in an independent manner and are also responsible for regulatoryand legal requirements relating to operational processes and internal systems.
 They reportdirectly to the Board of Directors.

-17. CREDIT & GUARANTEE FACILITIES:
+17. CREDIT & GUARANTEE FACILITIES